alphagov/govuk-developer-docs/source/manual/pagerduty.html.md

 [alertmanager configs](https://github.com/alphagov/govuk-infrastructure/blob/main/terraform/deployments/cluster-services/templates/alertmanager-config.tpl#L79-L85)
 the pagerduty drill is set up to trigger when the the clocks hit a specified time frame, between 10am to 10:03am UTC (11am to 11:03am BST) every Monday.

 You don't need to take any action for this alert.
-The primary in-office Technical 2nd Line developer should escalate the call to the secondary who should escalate it to "escalations" to ensure that phone redirection is working.
+The primary in-hours technical on-call developer should escalate the call to the secondary who should escalate it to "escalations" to ensure that phone redirection is working.
 The person on "escalations" will resolve the PagerDuty alert to prevent anyone else being phoned.